TVSSahitya/SCT_WD_2/README.md

-This is my 2nd Task in SkillCraft Technologies Web Developement Internship.
+This is my 2nd Task in SkillCraft Technologies Web Development Internship.
 I created a stopwatch web application.
 This Stopwatch includes features such as start, pause, reset.
 The logo is displayed with CSS styling, and the title provides context for the app.